fibikunle/challenge4/README.md

 [A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Assets/04-web-apis-homework-demo.gif)

+References to a solution leveraged Achigas/CodeQuiz Javascript code quiz.